I Spent a Week Undercover in a Pro-Anorexia WhatsApp Group

 “I will force you into the bathroom, onto your knees.
 You will stare into the empty toilet bowl.
 You will stick your fingers in your throat and, not without pain, your food will come out.
 You need to do this over and over and over again, until you taste blood and water, and know it’s all gone.
 When you stand up, you’ll feel dizzy.
 Don’t faint!
 Stand straight!
 You fat cow, you deserve all the pain you get,” the post writes.

 Both Anas and “Mias” – bulimia fanatics – are extremely organised.
 It only took a few minutes of browsing the forum to find three WhatsApp groups, all of which I could join after passing an entrance test: letting them know my height, my age and my weight.
 I lied about my age and claimed to be 19.
-At 5ft 3, I currently weigh 7.5 stone.
-I was admitted and given my target weight: 6.9 stone.
+At 163 cm, I currently weigh 48 kg.
+I was admitted and given my target weight: 44 kg.
 That corresponds to a BMI [Body Mass Index] of 16.6 – when I type this into Google, the search engine tells me to immediately seek medical help.

 There were four other girls in the group chat – all aged between 13 and 23.
 First off, they explained their rules to me: I was allowed a maximum of 800 calories per day.
 I was not allowed to eat anything after 5PM.
 Every calorie had to be worked off with exercise.
 On Sundays, these skeletal girls send each other full body photographs and pictures of their scales.
 If you break the rules, you’re thrown out of the group.